-Registration controls including prerequisites, corequisites, maximum hours, level, and program restrictions may also exist to limit or prevent registration in specific day of registration, fifth- and fourth- year undergraduates on the second day of registration, and so on.
-Open registration begins once first-year students are allowed to register on the fifth day of the registration period circumstances.
-Students should consult their advisor, resolve all holds and take note of any registration restrictions that pertain to their student status and course selection, prior to their appointed registration date for an upcoming term.
+Registration controls including prerequisites, corequisites, maximum hours, level, and program restrictions may also exist to limit or prevent registration in specific circumstances.
+Students should consult their advisor, resolve all holds, and take note of any registration restrictions that pertain to their student status and course selection, prior to their appointed registration date for an upcoming term.

-For more information, go to www.iit.edu/registrar/registration\tools.
+For more information, go to www.iit.edu/registrar/registration_tools.